wmde/wikidata-mismatch-finder/docs/README.md

     ```

 1. As soon as you receive the email from the WMF team that your consumer is approved, you may start testing your application by logging in through your local instance's home page.

+## PHP Linting <a id="phpcs"></a>

+The application uses `phpcs` to detect code format violations.

+To run phpcs: `sail composer run lint`

+To fix style errors automatically run: `sail composer run fix`

+Note: Laravel uses the [PSR2](https://www.php-fig.org/psr/psr-2/) Standard which expects camel caps method names.
+So you might get the error: `Method name my_method() is not in camel caps` if you scaffold your application.
+The recommendation there is to change the method names to camel case.

 ## Troubleshooting <a id="troubleshooting"></a>